Working with parameters¶

 Further reading¶

-Files of published parameters can be found in the ``feos` github repositoy <https://github.com/feos-org/feos/tree/main/parameters/pcsaft>`__.
+Files of published parameters and further explanations can be found in the ``feos` github repositoy <https://github.com/feos-org/feos/tree/main/parameters/pcsaft>`__.

 Concluding remkars¶